‘It felt like I wasn’t doing something insane on my own’

 Under the guidance of her mentor, Ayelet Tsabari, Benembarek weaved in stronger fictional elements — such as scenes and narrative arc — so that each person’s experience reads more like a short story.

 “Ayelet was fantastic,” she says.
 “She has a background in both fiction and nonfiction, so it’s not impossible that her influence on me — using fictional devices, for example — shaped the way I wrote the book.
 I want the average person to be able to read it, not just my writing and journalism and editing colleagues — you know, like some young girl in Mississauga.”

 As Benembarek worked her way through the manuscript, interviewing dozens of Muslim women, she found herself questioning the way she herself viewed Islam.
-Born and raised in Morocco before moving to Canada to study creative writing at Montreal’s Concordia University, Benembarek identifies as Muslim, but suddenly found herself evaluating her faith through a stronger feminist lens.
+Born in Saudi Arabia and raised in Morocco before moving to Canada to study creative writing at Montreal’s Concordia University, Benembarek identifies as Muslim, but suddenly found herself evaluating her faith through a stronger feminist lens.

 “There’s a lot of stuff that’s decided upon by men.
 The Muslim patriarchy has been in control of the faith and the religious spaces, [deciding] who gets to pray where and wear what.
 For example, the hijab is not in there, it’s not in the Quran, not in that way — ‘women must wear the hijab out in public.’
 It says ‘keep in mind that you should try to be modest in your attire.’
 That is such a huge leap from ‘be modest in your attire’ to ‘cover your hair and face.’
 We relegate interpretations to a select group of people and forget to [interrogate] it,” she says.

 “I think that’s the thing that surprised me the most, is that Islam is a lot more open and accepting than the Muslim patriarchy wants us to believe.”